FrancescoSaverioZuppichini/search-all/docs/BLOG.md

 ## Plan of Attack

-We need four things: data, a way to generate embeddings, a vector database to store them and a interactive app.
+We need three things: data, a way to generate embeddings, a vector database to store them and a interactive app.
 Let's start with the data

 ## Getting Data